architect/arc.codes/src/views/docs/en/guides/get-started/detailed-aws-setup.md

 npm i -g @architect/architect
 ```

-Or, if you prefer, you can install Architect into a local project:
+Or, if you prefer, you can install Architect locally into a project:

 ```bash
 npm init @architect ./testapp